Frequently Asked Questions by Prospective Students

 All Ph.D. students receive a University Tuition Scholarship, which are service-free awards that pay tuition costs up to 72 credit hours and include student health coverage.
-Additionally, all Ph.D. students receive an annual stipend for four to six years.”
+Additionally, all Ph.D. students receive an annual stipend for four to five years.”
 The Ph.D. student will be expected to be a full-time student in residence for the duration of the tuition scholarship and the stipend.

 Are there teaching opportunities for a Ph.D. student in the GDR?